by Dave Zeckhausen

 Remove rotor and hat assemblies from vehicle.

-Spray the mounting hardware with penetrating oil and allow to soak for about 10 minutes.
+Spray old mounting hardware with penetrating oil and allow to soak.

-Remove the Allen screws from the drive pins with a 4mm Allen wrench.
-To avoid stripping the screws, be sure the end of Allen wrench is not rounded from excessive use.
+Remove Allen screws from the drive pins with a 4mm Allen T-wrench.
+To avoid stripping screws, check to be sure Allen wrench is not rounded from excessive use.

-Loctite 290 is strong and occasionally a bolt may strip while being removed.
-Carefully applied heat from a propane torch may be used to soften the Loctite.
+The threadlocking compound used by StopTech is strong and occasionally a bolt may strip while being removed.
+Carefully applied heat from a torch may be used to soften the locking compound.
 In some cases, it may be necessary to use a vise grip to grab the head of the bolt and break it loose or even to drill out the old hardware.
-Just take reasonable care not to damage the aluminum hat.
+Take reasonable care not to damage the aluminum hat.

 Remove used drive pins from hat and discard.